HomeTop Headlines69 Dead After Military Plane Crashes With Troops

 The aircraft involved was a C-130H Hercules, an older model that first entered service in March 1965, according to manufacturer Lockheed Martin.
 Flight data indicates the plane had been donated to the Colombian Air Force by the U.S. Air Force in September 2020.
 Aviation expert Erich Saumeth told reporters the aircraft underwent an overhaul in 2023, in which its engines were inspected and key components were replaced.

 The Hercules C-130 transport planes have been workhorses of Colombia’s military since the country acquired its first models in the late 1960s.
-The aircraft first flew in August 1954 and remain frequently used to transport troops during operations connected to Colombia’s six-decade internal conflict, which has claimed more than 450,000 lives.
+The aircraft first flew in August 1954 and remains frequently used to transport troops during operations connected to Colombia’s six-decade internal conflict, which has claimed more than 450,000 lives.
 Colombia has recently modernized some older C-130s with newer models transferred from the United States under provisions allowing the transfer of used or surplus military equipment.
 The tail number of Monday’s crashed aircraft matches the first of three planes delivered by the U.S. to Colombia in recent years.

 A Lockheed Martin spokesperson said the company was committed to helping Colombia investigate the incident.